genomicsITER/HADA/README.md

 ## Usage

+A toy VCF can be downloaded from this repository.
 Annotate a VCF file using HADA database and variants in HAE related genes:
 ```
 perl <path-to-annovar-dir>/table_annovar.pl <path-to-vcf-infile> <path-to-annovar-dir>/humandb \
   -buildver hg19 \